angular/material-start/README.md

 # Angular Material-Start (Tutorials)

-This branch contains the tutorial steps and processes used to implement the start-app shown below:
+This branch contains the tutorial steps and processes used to implement the starter-app shown below:

 ![material-starter-ux2](https://cloud.githubusercontent.com/assets/210413/6448551/70864488-c0e0-11e4-8767-c4e1e4c2f343.png)

 Above is a snaphot of the Starter-App with a **Master-Detail** layout: showing a list of users (left) and a user detail view (right).

 Also shown is the user experience that will be displayed for smaller device sizes.
-The responsive layout reveals the **menu** button that can be used to hide the user list and a **share** button that can be used to show the Share bottom sheet view.
+The responsive layout reveals the **menu** button that can be used to hide the Users list and a **share** button that can be used to show the Share bottom sheet view.

 This Starter app demonstrates how: